chibisafe/chibisafe/docs/nginx.md

 real_ip_header CF-Connecting-IP;
 ```

-Or run the following script to deny incoming requests on por 80 and 443 if the connection is not coming from a CloudFlare IP
+Additionally, if you want you can run the following script to deny incoming requests on port 80 and 443 if the connection is not coming from a CloudFlare IP
 ```bash
 for i in `curl https://www.cloudflare.com/ips-v4`; do iptables -I INPUT -p tcp -s $i --dport http -j ACCEPT; done for i in `curl https://www.cloudflare.com/ips-v4`; do iptables -I INPUT -p tcp -s $i --dport https -j ACCEPT; done